Online Payments in China – A Guide for Foreign Companies

 - Valid URL to implement Alipay, i.e. your website/e-commerce platform is complete and working properly.

-- The business category must comply with Laws of China and meet Alipay requirements.
+- The business category must comply with the Laws of China and meet Alipay requirements.

 On July 3, 2017, TenPay launched a new platform for WeChat (pay.wechat.com/cn) for cross-border merchants and service providers, which allows them to settle TenPay for their websites themselves.
 After submitting all the materials, the registration link is sent via e-mail - the process takes about 7-15 working days.